 We had a mini-renovation to install waterproof layers.
 This involved peeling off the old paint, scraping away the mould (caused by humidity), and reinforcing the walls.
 We also replaced the windows for fear it would shatter.
 If we were there to supervise, perhaps they wouldn’t have taken shortcuts.”

-Dawn, lives in a four-room BTO flat in Bedok
+Dawn, lives in a 4-room BTO flat in Bedok

 “We weren’t given renders of the entire home, only parts with customised carpentry such as my wardrobe – and we weren’t firm enough about this.
 The wardrobe itself looks good, but a complete render would have shown us that the colour combination in the bedroom was too dark for my liking.
 I also saved cost by not going ahead with a platform bed, but we are now struggling with storage.
 In hindsight, I should have just gone with it as I had already taken a renovation loan.
 Plus, it’s something I need.”

-Nina, lives in a four-room BTO flat in Hougang
+Nina, lives in a 4-room BTO flat in Hougang

-Amanda, lives in four-room BTO flat in Punggol
+Amanda, lives in 4-room BTO flat in Punggol

 “We wanted to save money and have an open-concept wardrobe room so we opted for Ikea’s open shelving system.
 But I should have gotten my ID to build it instead.
 It would have been more customised and specific to our storage needs.
 The IKEA modular solution is great but very limited.